ninjarope/network-simulator/README.md

 ></network>
 >```
 >
++ Networks parameters are optional
+    + interval = ms for every step
+    + slowdownrate = the bigger, the slower
+    + endTime = end point for the intervals
 + Applications to be used are
     + PacketReceiver
     + PacketGenerator - defines the destinations for the generated packets